-21 Jun Pre-Employment Drug Screening 101
+01 Aug Pre-Employment Drug Screening 101

-Why is Drug Screening Important?
+Why Is Pre-Employment Drug Screening Important?

-There are two common types of drug screenings: 5-panel and 10-panel drug tests.
-5-panel drug screenings look for cocaine, amphetamines/methamphetamines, opiates, PCP, and marijuana.
-10-panel drug tests screen for cocaine, amphetamines, methamphetamines, opiates, PCP, marijuana, propoxyphene, methadone, barbiturates, and benzodiazepines.
-The 5-panel drug tests account for the most common types of illicit drugs, such as cocaine, heroin, meth, and marijuana.
+There are two common types of drug screenings: a 5-panel and a 10-panel drug tests.
+A 5-panel drug screening looks for cocaine, amphetamines, methamphetamines, opiates, PCP, and marijuana.
+A 10-panel drug test screens for cocaine, amphetamines, methamphetamines, opiates, PCP, marijuana, propoxyphene, methadone, barbiturates, and benzodiazepines.
+The 5-panel drug test accounts for the most common types of illicit drugs, such as cocaine, heroin, meth, and marijuana.
 Prescription painkillers and other medication like Adderall, penicillin, novocaine, hydrocodone, or oxycodone may be detected.
 But some marijuana may not be detected, such as if the THC has been taken out which is common with medical marijuana.
 The 10-panel drug test screens more deeply for recreational drugs and prescription drugs like Xanax, Valium, Rohypnol, Ativan, and some weight loss medication.

-Can Someone Beat a Pre-Employment Drug Screening?
+Can Someone Cheat On A Pre-Employment Drug Screening?

-This is a commonly asked question because many people think that certain tactics can fool a drug test and manipulate the results for a job interview.
-If you take occasional recreational drugs, they can remain in your system more or less than others and it depends on a person’s metabolism, the drug concentration or dosage, how often the drug was used, the type of drug, the type of drug test, and the sensitivity of the test.
+This is a commonly-asked question because many people think that certain tactics can fool a drug test and manipulate the results for a job interview.
+If you take occasional recreational drugs, they can remain in your system more or less than others, and it depends on a person’s metabolism, the drug concentration or dosage, how often the drug was used, the type of drug, the type of drug test, and the sensitivity of the test.
 Drug test types can include urine tests, blood tests, hair follicle testing, breath alcohol testing, blood testing, saliva testing, and sweat testing.
 While urine tests can show a week to ten days worth of information, hair tests can provide information from 30 days to six months prior.
 Blood and saliva tests offer more information on immediate drug use, and work best if the applicant appears impaired at the time of screening.

 Even if your employees only talk to customers on the phone and do not handle heavy machinery, looking into making a pre-employment drug screening a requirement for your job application process can go far to ensure you hire the right people for the job.
 Drug screening can tell you if the applicant uses drugs and if they might disrupt working processes, act inappropriately to customers, or put your other employee’s lives at stake.
 Protect your business and your workers with pre-employment drug screening.